ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:1273934][end:1278930]] We do it because we have to if we're going to talk about detecting entanglement.
 [[start:1280070][end:1287666]] And most of you probably know the history of the notion of entanglement.

-21:27 [[start:1287778][end:1296314]] It was first noticed by Einstein, Podolski and Rosen ever after called EPR in 1935.
+21:27 [[start:1287778][end:1296314]] It was first noticed by [Albert] Einstein, [Boris] Podolski and [Nathan] Rosen--ever after called EPR [Einstein-Podolsky-Rosen]--in 1935.
-[[start:1296512][end:1309390]] And they wrote a paper which is infamous and called the EPR Paper in which they argued that the phenomenon of entanglement made no sense and couldn't possibly be physical.
+[[start:1296512][end:1309390]] And they wrote a paper which is infamous, and called the EPR paper, in which they argued that the phenomenon of entanglement made no sense and couldn't possibly be physical.

 21:50 [[start:1310050][end:1320100]] And since quantum theory included this notion of entanglement, it couldn't possibly be a complete theory of what's going on in the world.
 [[start:1320710][end:1331570]] And Schrodinger replied the same year with a very detailed paper where he introduces, among other things, Schrodinger's cat as a paradox.
-[[start:1332170][end:1338498]] And he explains very clearly what entanglement is and why entanglement follows from quantum theory.
+[[start:1332170][end:1338498]] And he explains very clearly what entanglement is, and why entanglement follows from quantum theory.

-22:18 [[start:1338674][end:1347322]] And he uses that discussion to argue that the classical notion of a physical state is not actually applicable to the world as it is.
-[[start:1347376][end:1351050]] So he answers the EPR paper very directly.
+22:18 [[start:1338674][end:1347322]] And he uses that discussion to argue that the classical notion of a physical state is not actually applicable to the world as it is, so he answers the EPR paper very directly.
-[[start:1352270][end:1373810]] And this discussion is currently mostly known as the Bohr Einstein debate because of course Bohr already in 1928 has said had said in print that the classical notion of causality in space and time simply doesn't apply anymore.
+[[start:1352270][end:1373810]] And this discussion is currently mostly known as the Bohr-Einstein debate because of course [Niels] Bohr already in 1928 had said in print that the classical notion of causality in space and time simply doesn't apply anymore.

 22:54 [[start:1374470][end:1377646]] And Einstein objected to that vigorously.
 [[start:1377838][end:1385090]] But that was 1935 and it was almost 50 years later that entanglement was first observed in the laboratory.

-23:05 [[start:1385170][end:1398060]] Here the 1982 picture is a picture of the interior of Alan Aspet's laboratory when he performed the first entanglement experiment for which he finally won the Nobel Prize last year.
+23:05 [[start:1385170][end:1398060]] Here, the 1982 picture is a picture of the interior of Alain Aspect's laboratory when he performed the first entanglement experiment for which he finally won the Nobel Prize last year.
-[[start:1399790][end:1409310]] And these days this kind of experiment is done all over the world and is even done with satellite borne sources.
+[[start:1399790][end:1409310]] And these days this kind of experiment is done all over the world and is even done with satellite-borne sources.

-23:32 [[start:1412710][end:1428440]] Resource is the key to quantum secured communication, as we'll discuss in quantum cryptography and quantum banking and the quantum internet, all this other stuff that you may have heard of.
+23:32 [[start:1412710][end:1428440]] Source is the key to quantum secured communication--as we'll discuss--in quantum cryptography and quantum banking and the quantum internet, all this other stuff that you may have heard of.
 [[start:1429450][end:1440570]] So before talking more about these experiments, I just want to provide a definition of entanglement.

 24:02 [[start:1442350][end:1446278]] Entangled simply means not separable.